Kudoes/Movie-Recommender-System/README.md

 This project was done in R, and deployed on RShiny.

+# Folders and Files

+1. **css/**: This folder contains the css file used in the Shiny application.

+2. **data/**: This folder contains the data files used by the recommender systems in the Shiny application, as well as the pre-trained recommender model.

+3. **functions/**: This folder contains the helper functions R file.
+It also contains the code which is run to compare two primary CF-recommender algorithms and determine the best recommender.

+4. **server.R**: The server code for the Shiny application.

+5. **ui.R**: The UI code for the Shiny application.

 # Sources

 This application was made with the help of information and some code from the following locations: